cpon00/document-db-mini-stack-cinquel/README.md

 ## Python Loader

-_Installation instuctions assume that you already have [MongoDB](https://www.mongodb.com/try/download/community) installed on your machine._
+_Installation instuctions assume that you already have [MongoDB](https://www.mongodb.com/try/download/community) installed and running on your machine._

 1. Visit the [TMDB Dataset on Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata) and download the dataset.
 2. Place files in the python folder